dotnet/apireviews/2018/System.Device.Gpio2/README.md

       object that has a lifetime that manages a queue) and what Python does.
     - Jan's proposal is set beginners on the path of `while (true) { /* check state */ }` pattern.
     > Sure, the chip gets a bit hotter, but who cares?
-* We need to think about we can expose new pins, e.g. MCP23008, which is a GPIO extender.
-The question is why how e model this in the API.
+* We need to think about how we can expose new protocols, e.g. *MCP23008*, which is a GPIO extender.
+The question is why how we model this in the API.
 Is it inheritance?